nrfconnect/sdk-nrf/include/dfu/dfu_target.rst

    An |external_flash_size| is required for this target.

 This type of firmware upgrade supports updating the modem firmware using the serialized firmware bundled in the zip file of the modem firmware release.
+The serialized firmware file uses the :file:`.cbor` extension.

-This DFU target will download the serialized modem firmware to an external flash memory, which is required for this type of upgrade.
+This DFU target downloads the serialized modem firmware to an external flash memory, which is required for this type of upgrade.
-Once the modem firmware has been downloaded, the library will use :ref:`lib_fmfu_fdev` to write the firmware to the modem.
+Once the modem firmware has been downloaded, the library uses :ref:`lib_fmfu_fdev` to write the firmware to the modem.

 Configuration
 *************